 For dictation, be sure to give non-sense words as well as real words.

-Below is a sheet explaining the rule and a worksheet.
+Below is a sheet explaining the rule.
 You should also do dictation using nonsense words.

 Examples of nonsense words to use for dictation: